luiscastaned/Protein-energy-minimization-gromacs-workflow/README.md

 # Protein-energy-minimization-gromacs-workflow
 Energy minimization workflow of a ligand-free protein using GROMACS for molecular docking and MD preparation.

-🧬 Protein Energy Minimization in GROMACS
 📌 Overview

-This repository contains a complete workflow for performing energy minimization of a ligand-free protein using GROMACS.
+This repository contains a complete and simplified workflow for performing energy minimization of a ligand-free protein using GROMACS.

-Energy minimization is the first essential step before:
+The commands shown here are intentionally synthetized and standardized for clarity and reproducibility.
+For simplicity, the only required input file is named: protein.pdb
+This unified naming convention allows easier replication of the workflow without modifying multiple file names.

+The minimized structure can be used for:

 Molecular docking

-Molecular dynamics (MD) simulations
+Molecular dynamics simulations

+Structural visualization

-Structural refinement
+Further computational refinement

-Binding pocket analysis

-The goal is to remove steric clashes and optimize atomic geometry before further computational analysis.

 🛠 Software Requirements